Keeghaan/records/README.md

 # records

-You can run the project with the following project:
+You can run the project with the following project with sudo if needed:

 docker compose up --build

-it will launch the backend on port 8000 and frontend on 3000
+it will launch the backend on port 8000 and frontend on 3000 You can see the records in the backend at http://localhost:8000/api/records See the app at http://localhost:3000
+Click on the + to add a record, you can modify or delete it.

 --------------------------------------
 --------------------------------------

-you can clean by running the following command when you're done:
+you can clean by running the following command with sudo if needed when you're done:

 /bin/bash ./clean.sh

-it will remove node_modules et package-lock.json from the frontend, stop the containers and clear.
+it will remove node_modules et package-lock.json and db.sqlite3 from the frontend, stop the containers and clear.